 Similar to the May 2014 Project, the F-B LGA would result in disproportionately high and adverse effects on minority and low-income populations.
-A comparison of the intensity of these high and adverse effects under each alternative as they relate to each of the resource areas discussed in the Draft Supplemental EIR/EIS shows that: four resource areas have lesser affects under the F-B LGA and one has comparable effects (see Table 5-3 in Chapter 5 of the Draft Supplemental EIR/EIS).
+A comparison of the intensity of these high and adverse effects under each alternative as they relate to each of the resource areas discussed in [the] Draft Supplemental EIR/EIS shows that: four resource areas have lesser affects under the F-B LGA and one has comparable effects (see Table 5-3 in Chapter 5 of [the] Draft Supplemental EIR/EIS).
 Cumulative impacts are also comparable between the May 2014 Project and the F-B LGA.
 The F-B LGA includes mitigation measures that would minimize or avoid most of the impacts associated with project construction and operation.
-Where mitigation measures would not completely reduce the impacts in areas with minority and low-income populations, disproportionately high and adverse effects on minority and low-income populations would occur.
-With implementation of the F-B LGA, displacement and community disruption, noise and vibration, visual, and cumulative impacts would have disproportionately high and adverse effects on minority and low-income populations.
+Where mitigation measures would not completely reduce the impacts in areas with minority and low-income populations, disproportionately high and adverse effects on minority and low-income population, noise and vibration, visual, and cumulative impacts would have disproportionately high and adverse effects on minority and low-income populations.